karlp1998/karlp1998.github.io/projects/project-3.md

 layout: project
 type: project
 image: images/cpppic.jpg
-title: ICS 212 Project
+title: Grub-N-Go
-permalink: projects/ics212project
+permalink: projects/grubngo
 # All dates must be YYYY-MM-DD format!
-date: 2021-01-21
+date: 2021-05-13
 labels:
+  - Github
-  - C++
+  - Collaboration/Teamwork
-  - User Interface
+  - Web Design/Development
 summary: A mid-term project for ICS 212
 ---
 For this project, I had to create a program that calculated the total amount of money someone has made over a year, taking into account state and/or federal taxes.
 Although this was a pretty simple program, writing in a new language was a bit hard at first, but overall we can benefit from learning new languages to develop our skills in Computer Science/Programming.